ParadoxalCorp/FelixBot/README.md

+# 01/01/2019 Notice: Dropped support

+As of the 01/01/2019, support for this repository is officially dropped, and the repository will enter in archived state

 # Felix V4

 Felix is a powerful Discord bot that aims to provide advanced features (and some memes) while staying relatively easy to use.